 ENTs regularly perform a similar procedure when we perform "Direct Esophagoscopy".
 Just like a sword, it is an elongated rigid metal structure, except in the shape of a tube that we place through the mouth down towards the stomach.
 This procedure is used to look for mucosal lesions/masses (cancer) as well as retrieve foreign objects unable to pass.
 Gastroenterologists perform a similar procedure, but using a long flexible scope instead of a rigid scope.
 Some ENTs perform "Trans-Nasal Esophagoscopy" whereby instead of placing a flexible scope in the mouth (like the GIs do it) and threading down into the stomach, the scope is placed instead through the nose!
 Esophageal dilatation is another procedure similar to sword swallowing, but using stiff rubber in order to open up areas of narrowing in the esophagus.

 Over time, I have received a number of emails from patients regarding the best type of Gaviscon Advance they should purchase for relief of NON-acidic laryngopharyngeal reflux (LPR).
 The blunt answer is to get the Gaviscon Advance Suspension/Liquid made by Reckitt Benckiser which contains at least 500mg of sodium alginate in 5ml dose (1 tsp) or 1 gram in 10cc dose (2 tsps).
 This formula of Gaviscon Advance cannot be purchased in the United States, but instead overseas via online pharmacies located in the United Kingdom (link).
-Occasionally, Amazon.com
+Occasionally, Amazon.com does stock it.

 The Gaviscon (without the "advance") sold in the United States is manufactured and distributed by GlaxoSmithKline (GSK) and not Reckitt Benckiser.
 The US brand of Gaviscon by GSK contains less of the key ingredient sodium alginate which helps with NON-acidic reflux.
 Alginate is a natural product derived from seaweed.
 The alginate reacts with the acid in the stomach to produce a "raft" barrier that acts as a physical block to reflux.
 It is the only non-surgical treatment that can physically prevent reflux disease regardless of whether it is acidic or not.
 Alginates work rapidly, are long lasting, inexpensive, and have no known side-effects.